 Every year we lose numerous species to the growth and expansion of human holdings, but through the effort of zoos, sanctuaries, and preservation organizations that rate is being slowed.
 These groups do amazing work, educating and bringing awareness to people everywhere, all while preserving these precious treasures from Mother Nature.
-Wildlife Day reminds us that there are creatures out there that cannot speak for themselves, so we have to stand up and be a voice for them.
+National Wildlife Day reminds us that there are creatures out there that cannot speak for themselves, so we have to stand up and be a voice for them.
 The animals will thank you for it, as will the generations to come who will still be able to enjoy them!

-History of Wildlife Day
+History of National Wildlife Day

 These normally docile and peaceful creatures pack a powerful punch in their tail, and instead of swimming away as Steve expected, it instead attacked him with its stinger.
 After hundreds of strikes, Steve believed he had sustained only a punctured lung, but the stinger had actually managed to pierce his heart causing him to bleed out.
 So passed an amazing man from the world.

 In his honor National Wildlife Day reminds us that the animals of the world are a precious resource, and of the many zoos, sanctuaries, conservatories, and organizations that work together every year to help preserve them for future generations.

-How to celebrate Wildlife Day
+How to celebrate National Wildlife Day

 While you’re there see what you can do to donate time and/or money, or even just spread the word about drives they’re doing.
-You can even contact them ahead of time and work to help them organize an event, you can even go to the local library to hand out fliers to spread awareness!
+You can even contact them ahead of time and work to help them organize an event, you can even go to the local library to hand out flyers to spread awareness!